neuralmagic/sparsezoo/README.md

 ### <a name=“install”></a> Installation and Requirements
 [TODO ENGINEERING: installation instructions]

 SparseZoo is OS-agnostic.
-Requires Python 3.6.
+Requires Python 3.6 or higher.
 ```python
 $ pip install sparsezoo
 ```